leewei05/sys-interview/cpp/README.md

 A class template is a blueprint for creating a family of classes.
 For example, you can create a generic `Stack` class that can hold elements of any type.

 [Template Example](https://godbolt.org/z/5x33M6z8n)

+### The Rule of Three/Five/Zero

+These are rules of thumb in C++ for managing resources.

+- **The Rule of Three**: If a class defines any of the following, it should probably explicitly define all three:
+    1. Destructor
+    2. Copy constructor
+    3. Copy assignment operator

+- **The Rule of Five**: With the introduction of move semantics in C++11, the Rule of Three is extended to the Rule of Five.
+If a class defines any of the five special member functions, it should probably define all of them:
+    1. Destructor
+    2. Copy constructor
+    3. Copy assignment operator
+    4. Move constructor
+    5. Move assignment operator

+- **The Rule of Zero**: The best practice is to not define any of the special member functions.
+Instead, use smart pointers and other RAII objects to manage resources, and let the compiler generate the special member functions.
+This leads to cleaner and safer code.